redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 # Namespace

-By default, TPP and DP are deployed in "default" namespace. all the other deployment files in this repository use ``tnf`` as default namespace.
+By default, DP are deployed in "default" namespace. all the other deployment files in this repository use ``tnf`` as default namespace.
 A specific namespace can be configured using:

 ```shell-script
 export TNF_EXAMPLE_CNF_NAMESPACE="tnf" #tnf for example